Skip to main content

 Image

-The FileList component will automatically track which files are part of the list using the OwnerType, OwnerId and Category properties of the StoredFile entity.
+The FileList component will automatically track which files are part of the list using the Owner and Category properties of the StoredFile entity.
 Note that the FileList component will only be able to update these properties accurately if properly configured.
-Refer for the FileList form component for more details on how to configure the component.
+Refer to the FileList form component for more details on how to configure the component.

-Note: In cases where files are upload files before the owner entity has been persisted and therefore assigned an Id, the dynamically generated Create end-point will automatically the update of OwnerType, OwnerId and Category properties for all previously created StoredFile entities created once the owner entity has been persisted and assigned an Id.
+Note: In cases where files are uploaded before the owner entity has been persisted and therefore assigned an Id, the dynamically generated Create end-point will automatically update the Owner and Category properties for all previously created StoredFile entities once the owner entity has been persisted and assigned an Id.
+See Temporary Files and Delayed Binding for more details.

 StoredFile Entity and File Metadata